-I’m very lucky to host this guest post from Agnes Crawford, an architectural historian who offers intelligent tours of Rome (my words – not hers!).
-I remember being dazzled by the mosaics at Santa Prassede exactly 6 years ago when I spent a month in Rome and started this website; had I had Agnes by my side I would have learned – and been able to write – much more about them.
+I’m very lucky to host this guest post from Agnes Crawford, an architectural historian who offers intelligent tours of Rome.
+I remember being dazzled by the mosaics at Santa Prassede when I spent a month in Rome and started this website in 2004; had I had Agnes by my side I would have learned – and been able to write – much more about them.

 In 817, three years after the death of Charlemagne, Pope Paschal I was elected.
 Charlemagne’s support for the beleaguered Roman Church had been invaluable.
 He had been hailed as the new Constantine, and the city inherited by Paschal was one of optimistic ‘renovatio’, a sort of mini-Renaissance which sought to echo the glories of the early Church.
 Thus Pope Paschal planned Santa Prassede as small-scale copy of the Constantinian basilica of St Peter’s in the Vatican, complete with an internal courtyard between the main entrance and the internal façade.

 Both the church and the tiny chapel of Saint Zeno in the right-hand nave were to be decorated in mosaic.
 On the one hand this reflected the ‘renovatio’ of the ancient Roman art of mosaic, on the other it was made possible by the arrival in Rome of Byzantine mosaic artists fleeing the reintroduction of iconoclasm in Byzantium.
 The mosaics at Santa Prassede can thus be considered both as the revival of the ancient art of mosaic, and of its survival, by way of the Byzantine world, the heir to the Eastern Roman Empire; this revival of the Early Christian age in Rome is felt, in part directly from Roman models, in part filtered through the Byzantine Empire.